-Prerequisite(s): normally restricted to students entering the first year of a B.A. program.
+Prerequisite(s): normally restricted to students entering the first year of a B.A. or B.Cog.Sc. program.

-Diversity in Psychological World Views
+FYSM 1306 [1.0 credit] Diversity in Psychological World Views

 Theories, research and applications of psychology from the perspective of different cultures and sub-cultures.
 The validity of psychology across society; how it defines and changes people, and how it reflects and engineers particular social values and norms.